SoMa (novel)

 SoMa is the bestselling debut novel of American author Kemble Scott, first published February 1, 2007 by Kensington Books as a trade paperback original.
 It was later published in hardcover by the Doubleday Book Club’s InSightOut Books division.

 The novel appeared on the top 10 bestsellers list of The San Francisco Chronicle shortly after it was released, and eventually reached number four on that same list.
 In the June 2007 catalog of Doubleday’s InSightOut Books SoMa was listed as the #1 bestseller.
 In June 2008 the novel was honored as a finalist for the national Lambda Literary award for debut fiction.

-SoMa is a social satire novel that tells the interwoven stories of men and women in their 20s in search of fun in San Francisco’s gritty South of Market (SoMa) neighborhood.
+SoMa is a social satire novel that tells the interwoven stories of men and women in their 20s in search of fun in San Francisco’s South of Market (SoMa) neighborhood.
 The story takes place in the years following the 2001 dot-com bust, an economic collapse that hit the tech hub of San Francisco particularly hard and left the city with a swell of unemployed or underemployed young adults.

 Although fiction, the novel features real San Francisco locations and is inspired by true tales.
 As a result, the book is a fairly graphic and unflinching portrayal of sexuality in all its forms.
 Publishers Weekly called SoMa "A fun, frisky novel of shock horror," and said that author Kemble Scott "has his ear to the underground of the sexual revolution."

 Plot summary

 Raphe is a casualty of the dot-com collapse, a former website designer now forced to work as a clerk at a mailbox shop in order to make ends meet.
 He discovers the shop is actually a front for a scam.
 His exposure to this seedy underground sparks his curiosity and eventually leads him on a journey into some of the more bizarre subcultures of San Francisco.
-Through a series of intense personal encounters, he realizes he’s not quite the man he thought he was.

-Lauren (Lolly) is a take-no-prisoners woman drawn to the city to find the type of man she can’t find in the suburbs.
-She discovers the hunt for love is far more complicated than she expected, especially when looking in all the wrong places.
+Lauren (called “Lolly”) is a woman who is drawn to the city to find the type of man she can’t find in the suburbs.
+She discovers the hunt for love is far more complicated than she expected.

-Mark Hazodo is a rich video-game entrepreneur whose love of games extends into a sordid secret sex life filled with extremes.
+Mark Hazodo is a video-game entrepreneur whose love of games extends into a secret sex life.

-The journeys of these three main characters intersect, overlap and eventually collide with outrageous, provocative and sometimes disturbing consequences.
+The journeys of these three main characters intersect, overlap and eventually collide with outrageous, provocative, and sometimes disturbing consequences.